 ODVA and FDT Group are committed to optimizing the industrial device lifecycle with robust built-in security features.
 Other potential collaboration between the two groups involves the security and authentication of tools and digitized artifacts within the FDT domain.
 This encompasses ODVA member suppliers utilizing DTMs in their field devices.

 The next update to the CIP annex will embed CIP Security for seamless security integration and scalability of security control.
-In FITS, the FDT Server will natively support CIP Security to allow for security on the wire in a scalable format.
+The FDT Server will natively support CIP Security to allow for security on the wire in a scalable format.
 It will link the IT and OT security architecture with control from the FDT/FRAME-enabled system.
 Security on the wire will enable the ICS to defend itself from unauthorized and/or malicious access.

 When the ICS and its connected assets have inherent protection from cyber security threats, there is the possibility of access from other trusted systems that might otherwise be considered part of an untrusted IT system.
 Conversely, devices may be able to produce data that can flow more directly and securely to IT systems.